Is Opendoor Worth It (And Does It Pay a Fair Price)?

 How quickly will I sell my home with Opendoor?

 Opendoor's speed is a major advantage over the typical home sale process.
-Opendoor can make an offer on your home in less than 24 hours and close in as few as 15 days.
+Opendoor can make an offer for your home in less than 24 hours and close in as few as 15 days.
 That's much faster than the average time to close, which is 86 days as of 3/1/2024.

 The benefit of Opendoor’s quick closing times isn't just speed for speed’s sake.
 In real estate, time really is money.